 - Building location – in a ‘good’ area

 - Secured and trusted Wifi such as VPN and guest Wifi for visitors / non-members

-To optimize your security in these very public areas is critical.
-Having a modern, trusted security workspace management software which integrates with all of your products in all areas is the secret to success.
-People are demanding user-friendly access and want to have a hassle-free entry, billing, visitor management etc. It is important for your members to know they will be safe in the event of a fire, emergency or active shooter event within the walls of their chosen work environment.
+Optimising your security in these very public areas is critical.
+Having a modern, trusted security workspace management software that integrates with all of your products in all areas is the secret to success.
+People are demanding user-friendly access and want to have a hassle-free entry, billing, visitor management etc. Your members need to know they will be safe in the event of a fire, emergency or active shooter event, and security within the walls of their chosen work environment.

-A layered approach to security is also an effective approach, starting with an access controlled security revolving door, which is designed to prevent piggybacking and tailgating security breaches and work independently of a security guard.
-Further in the ecosystem, you could install optical turnstiles, and even a high security portal at the entrance to very sensitive areas where confidential collaboration needs to happen or where sensitive data is being stored.
-You could look at lower forms of security such as tripod turnstiles or full height turnstiles if your building caters for outside spaces as well.
+A layered security approach is also an effective approach, starting with an access controlled security revolving door, which is designed to prevent piggybacking and tailgating security breaches and work independently of a security guard.
+Further in the ecosystem, you could install speed gates and even a high security portal at the entrance to very sensitive areas where confidential collaboration needs to happen or where sensitive data is being stored.

 Touchless and Connected Entrances for your Shared Work Environment